akka/akka/akka-docs-dev/rst/java/stream-quickstart.rst

 .. includecode:: ../../../akka-samples/akka-docs-java-lambda/src/test/java/docs/stream/TwitterStreamQuickstartDocTest.java#authors-foreach-println

-Materializing and running a stream always requires a :class:`FlowMaterializer` to be passed in explicitly, like this: ``.run(mat)``.
+Materializing and running a stream always requires a :class:`Materializer` to be passed in explicitly, like this: ``.run(mat)``.

 Flattening sequences in streams